oasis-tcs/tosca-specs/2_0/TOSCA-v2.0.md

   requirement.

 ### Interface mapping

-An interface mapping allows to map a workflow of the service template to an operation of the node type the service template offers an implementation for.
+An interface mapping allows an interface operation on the substituted node to be mapped to workflow in the substituting service template.

 #### Grammar
 <!----
 {"id": "1110", "author": "Calin Curescu [2]", "date": "2018-08-23T08:33:00Z", "comment": "This could change if we introduce the operations keyname in the interface definitions", "target": "Grammar"}-->

-The grammar of an interface_mapping is as follows:
 <!----
 {"id": "1111", "author": "Chris Lauwers", "date": "2020-08-03T18:40:00Z", "comment": "What about\nnotification mappings?", "target": "follows"}-->
+The grammar of an interface_mapping is as follows:
 ```
 <interface_name>:
   <operation_name>: <workflow_name>
 ```
 In the above grammar, the pseudo values that appear in angle brackets have the following meaning:

-- **interface_name:** represents the name of the interface as it appears in the Node Type definition for the Node Type (name) that is declared as the value for on the substitution_mappings’ “node_type” key.
-Or the name of a new management interface to add to the generated type.
+- **interface_name:** represents the name of the interface as it appears in the Node Type definition for the Node Type (name) that is declared as the value for on the substitution_mappings’ `node_type` key.

-- **operation_name:** represents the name of the operation as it appears in the interface type definition.
+- **operation_name:** represents the name of the operation as it appears in the interface type definition for <interface_name>.

-- **workflow_name:** represents the name of a workflow of the template to map to the specified operation.
+- **workflow_name:** represents the name of a workflow defined in the substituting service template to which to map the specified interface operation.

-#### Notes

-- Declarative workflow generation will be applied by the TOSCA orchestrator after the service template have been substituted.
-Unless one of the normative operations of the standard interface is mapped through an interface mapping.
-In that case the declarative workflow generation will consider the substitution node as any other node calling the create, configure and start mapped workflows as if they where single operations.

-- Operation implementation being TOSCA workflows the TOSCA orchestrator replace the usual operation_call activity by an inline activity using the specified workflow.

 Groups and Policies
 -------------------